sundt/TrendRadar-Plus/README-EN.md

 **🐳 Docker Dual-Path HTML Generation Optimization**

-- **Bug Fix**: Resolved issue where `index.html` could not sync to host in Docker environment
+- **Bug Fix**: Resolved issue where the latest HTML report could not sync to host in Docker environment
-- **Dual-Path Generation**: Daily summary HTML is generated to two locations simultaneously
-  - `index.html` (project root): For GitHub Pages access
-  - `output/index.html`: Accessible on host via Docker Volume mount
+- **Report Location**: The latest report is available at `output/index.html` (accessible on host via Docker Volume mount)
-- **Compatibility**: Ensures web reports are accessible in Docker, GitHub Actions, and local environments
+- **Compatibility**: Ensures web reports are accessible in Docker and local environments

 **🐳 Docker MCP Image Support**